vinciis2018/monalisa_core/README.md

 if all goes well,

-go the the page you want to add the "Mona-Window", add shortcode from the add block option and time the following in the shortcode block input
+go the the page you want to add the "Mona-Window", add shortcode from the add block option and type the following in the shortcode block input

 ```JavaScript
 [erw-monalisa]